 "Company X offered me $20K more, so you need to match it or I'm walking."
 This turns the conversation adversarial and can cause the hiring manager to disengage entirely.
 Even if they match the number, you have started the relationship on a sour note.

-Timing matters as well.
+Timing matters.
 Introduce competing offers after you have received a written offer but before you have begun negotiating specifics.
 This gives the company maximum information at the moment when their motivation to close you is highest.

 Strategy 5: Negotiating Equity and Total Compensation

 Glassdoor's compensation data shows that at companies with equity compensation, the gap between the 25th percentile and 75th percentile total compensation is often 40-60%, compared to just 15-25% for base salary alone.
-In other words, there is far more variance -- and therefore more negotiation room -- in the non-salary components.
+There is far more variance -- and therefore more negotiation room -- in the non-salary components.

 Signing bonuses

-These are often the easiest concession for a company to make because they are a one-time expense that does not affect headcount budgets.
+These are often the easiest concession for a company to make because they are a one-time expense that does not affect headcount budgets or create internal equity issues.
 If the company cannot move on base salary, a signing bonus of 10-20% of base is a common compromise.

 Equity

 At startups and public companies, equity can represent 20-60% of total compensation.
-Negotiate the number of shares or units, the vesting schedule, and the strike price (for options).
-At public companies, ask whether a refresh grant is standard after the first year.
+Negotiate the number of shares or units, the vesting schedule (four-year with one-year cliff is standard, but some companies offer accelerated vesting), and the strike price for options.
+At public companies, ask whether a refresh grant is standard after the first year -- many companies grant additional RSUs annually to retain employees.

 Annual bonus target

 The key principle is to expand the pie before dividing it.
-Instead of haggling over a single number, introduce multiple variables.
 "I understand the base salary range is firm.
 Would it be possible to explore the signing bonus and equity components?"
 This creates room for the company to say yes to something, which is psychologically easier than saying yes to more base.

 The Gender Negotiation Gap

 Any serious discussion of salary negotiation must address the gender dynamics that shape outcomes.
-Carnegie Mellon professor Linda Babcock's landmark research, published in "Women Don't Ask" (2003) and updated in subsequent studies, found that men are four times more likely to initiate salary negotiations than women.
-When women do negotiate, they ask for 30% less on average.
+Carnegie Mellon professor Linda Babcock's landmark research, published in "Women Don't Ask" and updated in subsequent studies, found that men historically initiated salary negotiations four times more often than women.
+When women did negotiate, they asked for 30% less on average.

 The causes are structural, not individual.
 Research by Hannah Riley Bowles at Harvard Kennedy School demonstrates that women face a real social penalty for negotiating aggressively -- evaluators rate them as less likable and less hirable when they use the same tactics that are rewarded in male candidates.
 This is not a confidence problem.
 It is a systemic bias that requires different strategies.